RafalManka/LibGDX-Dagger2/README.md

 use them together.

 # How Dagger 2 works
-Dagger 2 consists of the following building blocks
+"Dagger 2 is composed of the following fundamental components:
-- Modules providing dependencies declared with @Provides annotation
+- Modules that deliver dependencies, declared using the @Provides annotation
-- @Inject annotations that request for injection
+- @Inject annotations which signify requests for injection
-- @Component and @Subcomponent interfaces that glue those things together
+- @Component and @Subcomponent interfaces, which serve as the adhesive binding these elements together."

 # Scopes
 typically in a LibGDX game you are going to need some of your dependencies to be